-If you’ve been following my experiments with flourless blender breads, this is the next evolution!
+Another flourless blender bread – this is my favorite!
+If you enjoy Old-World breads, this has an authentic Eastern European flavor.
 Amazingly easy and so delicious!
-It tastes like old fashioned dark rye, with a hint of sweetness.
-This is a true comfort-food with my Dairy-Free Coconut Cream Cheese.
+It tastes like old fashioned dark rye with a hint of sweetness.
+This is a true comfort-food, delicious with butter or with my Dairy-Free Coconut Cream Cheese.
 This bread has major health benefits including:

 - It is high in protein, Omega-3, vitamin, and low carb nutrition from sprouted rye, chia seeds, and eggs.
 Yay!

 - Easy to make!
 Just blend, pour in pan, and bake.
 There’s no kneading or waiting for yeast to rise.

 - It’s easier to digest because the grain is soaked.
 So it’s free of saponins and indigestible coatings found in all seeds, grains, flours and commercial breads.